signalfx/gdi-specification/specification/templates/CONTRIBUTING.md

 ## Documentation

-The documentation of Splunk Observability is open source and is maintained in the `signalfx/product-docs` repository, which contains all the prescriptive guidance for Splunk Observability products.
+The documentation of Splunk Observability is maintained in a private repository, which contains all the prescriptive guidance for Splunk Observability products.
 Prescriptive guidance consists of step-by-step instructions, conceptual material, and decision support for customers.

-To contribute to Splunk Observability docs, go to the [product-docs repo](https://github.com/signalfx/product-docs).
+To contribute to Splunk Observability docs, contact the Splunk Observability docs team.

 ## Contributing via Pull Requests